Characterization of $n$-Lie Derivations on Generalized Matrix Algebras: Main Theorems and Its Applications

-As established in Section \ref{xxsec2}, both full matrix algebras and triangular matrix algebras constitute canonical examples of generalized matrix algebras.
-Applying our main theorems to these fundamental cases yields the following significant applications:
+As mentioned in Section \ref{xxsec2}, both full matrix algebras and triangular matrix algebras are classic examples of generalized matrix algebras.
+Applying our main theorems to these backgrounds obtains the following corollaries.